 Notable about this congregation has been the rich variety of ideas, talents and abilities that members have brought to the organization and life of the congregation.
 We are comprised of a diverse group of people from many areas of life.
 The members appear to have many characteristics in common including passion and compassion.

 2020 was a particularly difficult year due to the Covid-19 virus.
-In person church services have been suspended since mid-March 2020.
+In person church services were suspended in mid-March 2020.
 Despite this, a few outdoor services were held, as well as online services and meetings.
-A giant yard sale took place in November, bringing the group together outdoors.
-Behind the scenes the Board of Trustees has been reorganizing for when we resume in person services.
+A giant yard sale took place in November 2020, bringing the group together outdoors.
+Now that we have returned to in person services, the Board of Trustees has been reorganizing and working on growing our congregation back to pre-covid numbers.